 Over the next two days, Billman's organs started to shut down, leaving her unconscious.
 She died on January 29, leaving behind her husband Richard, three daughters, eight grandchildren, and four great-grandchildren, according to the lawsuit.

 Florida Department of Health Alert on Ice Cream's Link to Listeria Outbreak

-The Florida Department of health issued a safety alert regarding Big Olaf products on July 2, 2022.
+The Florida Department of Health issued a safety alert regarding Big Olaf products on July 2, 2022.
 At the time of the alert, at least 23 people ranging in age from less than 1 year old to 92 had been infected in the outbreak.
-The first illness happened January 24, 2021, and the most recent was reported June 12, 2022, the Florida Department said.
+The first illness happened on January 24, 2021, and the most recent was reported on June 12, 2022, the Florida Department said.

 Recent illnesses might not be reported yet because it takes three to four weeks to determine whether someone who is sick is part of the outbreak, the Florida Department added.

 Woman Who Miscarried Files Lawsuit Against Big Olaf: FOX News Video

 According to the Florida Department of Health, Big Olaf products, which are made at a local creamery near the Amish village of Pinecraft, are sold at the following retail locations:

 - Lakewood Ranch, 8151 Lakewood Main Street, Lakewood Ranch

 - St. Armands, 561 North Washington Drive, Sarasota

 - Bee Ridge Plaza, 3973 Cattlemen Road, Sarasota